 What alternative Pricing Structures are an option?

 Creating work in exchange for goods and services is a possibility but has its limits.
 For example, it will be really hard to find one client that offers you housing, one that offers you food, one that offers you clothes, and so on.
 It is possible in individual cases but difficult to build long-term.
+If you think you have an exchange that would suit my needs don't hesitate to ask.

 Working donation-based is a possibility but difficult when the person donating has no concept or understanding about the time and effort that is put into the work.
 Which is often the case in creative work.